DataDog/documentation/content/logs/log_collection/_index.md

 * `error.message`: Error message contained in the stack trace
 * `error.kind`: The type or "kind" of an error (i.e "Exception", "OSError", ...)

-**Note**: By default, integration pipelines attempt to remap default logging library parameters to those specific attributes and parse stack traces or traceback to automatically extract the `error.message` and `error.kind`.
+**Note**: By default, integration Pipelines attempt to remap default logging library parameters to those specific attributes and parse stack traces or traceback to automatically extract the `error.message` and `error.kind`.

 ## Send your application logs in JSON